steipete/PSYouTubeExtractor/README.md

 ## PSYouTubeExtractor ("BetterYouTube")

+*Edit: This was a nice experiment, but there's now a better solution that doesn't involve UIWebViews: https://github.com/larcus94/LBYouTubeView*

 Displaying YouTube is a pain in the ass.
 This class makes it a lot more bearable by trying to extract the native mp4 when available.
 If that doesn't work, we fall back to the UIWebView YouTube plugin.

 There are two classes available: